 UCD Sutherland School of Law Doctoral Scholarships

-The UCD Sutherland School of Law is pleased to offer up to four new doctoral scholarships in law from 2014-2015
+The Sutherland School of Law is pleased to offer up to two new doctoral scholarships in law from 2015-2016

-How to apply: Please complete an on-line University Postgraduate application available at http://www.ucd.ie/apply/ by the deadline.
-Please also send a covering letter explaining why you wish to undertake a PhD, and in particular, why you wish to undertake a PhD at UCD Sutherland School of Law.
+How to apply: Please complete an on-line University Postgraduate application available at http://www.ucd.ie/registry/admissions/apply.html by the deadline.
+Please also send a covering letter explaining why you wish to undertake a PhD, and in particular, why you wish to undertake a PhD at UCD School of Law.

 In addition to the cover letter you must submit the following documents: